 Our specially trained math instructors will teach your child how to understand math in an individual setting; our unique approach enables us to explain concepts really well and lend a helping hand to every student.
 Our tutors foster a caring, encouraging environment that helps kids thrive and learn!
 Read below to learn more about our talented team:

 Shannon Danielson, Center Director/Owner

-Greta, Assistant Center Director
+Camille, Assistant Center Director

 I graduated from the University of Florida with a Bachelor’s degree in sociology in 2012 and recently achieved a degree in software development.
 In high school, I absolutely loved participating in math competitions, especially the national level ones, because we had the chance to visit other states with our fellow classmates.
 Having first tutored students in mathematics back in high school for community service hours, I have over 10 years’ experience in tutoring this subject.
 I love working at Mathnasium because of the positive learning environment.
 The students are not the only ones benefiting from their experience here; the instructors feel privileged and honored to have been part of the students’ growth in mathematical comprehension and confidence in problem solving.